atharvarai/Book-Exchange-Portal/README.md

 - Request management system for book owners
 - Status tracking for book requests (pending, accepted, rejected)
 - Responsive, modern UI with visual feedback
-- Persistent data storage using Express backend

 ## Tech Stack

-- Frontend: React + Next.js
+- **Frontend**: React + Next.js (App Router)
-- Backend: Node.js + Express
+- **Backend**: Node.js + Express
-- Styling: Tailwind CSS
+- **Styling**: Tailwind CSS
-- Language: TypeScript
+- **Language**: TypeScript
-- Storage: In-memory (server-side)
+- **Storage**: In-memory data structures (JavaScript Maps)

+## Data Storage

+This application uses a simple in-memory storage approach:

+- **Server-side storage**: All data (users, books, requests) is stored in JavaScript Map objects in the Express server's memory
+- **Transient storage**: Data persists only while the server is running.
+When the server restarts, it reinitializes with sample data
+- **Client-side storage**: Only user authentication information is stored in localStorage for session persistence
+- **Sample data**: The server initializes with sample users and books for demonstration purposes

+This storage approach is suitable for development and demonstration but would need to be replaced with a proper database for production use.

 ## Getting Started